-Waste type Rate at which waste is received Acceptance specification Liquid wastes 1) D120 Mercury and mercury compounds.
-Combined total of up to 2,000 tonnes per annual period. a) Must be packaged within sealed United Nations approved Dangerous Goods containers.
+Waste type Rate at which waste is received Acceptance specification Liquid wastes 1) D120 Mercury and mercury compounds Combined total of up to 2,000 tonnes per annual period. a) Must be packaged within sealed United Nations approved Dangerous Goods containers.
 2) J120 Waste oil and water mixtures of emulsions and hydrocarbon and water mixtures or emulsions. b) Waste must be unloaded within the Warehouse loading/ unloading bay and transferred directly into the Warehouse for

-3) L150 Industrial wash water. storage.
-Solid was c) If waste is received in damaged packaging it must be transferred Mercury and mercury ounds. d) into the Process Building.
-Radioactive substances (as ' conta Containers and drums minated with residues of a olled waste. defined by the Radiation Safety (General) Regulations 1983) must not be accepted onto the Encapsulated or premises. ically fixed, solidified or nerised controlled waste. e) Overflow solid MCW held within approved United Nations Filter cake containing a olled waste. approved Dangerous Goods bags or drums may be stored within locked and sealed sea , Industrial waste treatment residue. containers.
+storage.

+c) If waste is received in damaged packaging it must be transferred

+into the Process Building.

+d) Radioactive substances (as

+defined by the Radiation Safety (General) Regulations 1983) must not be accepted onto the

+premises.

+e) Overflow solid MCW held within approved United Nations

+approved Dangerous Goods bags or drums may be stored within locked and sealed sea

+containers.

+c) d) e)